Freeyourgadget/Gadgetbridge/README.md

 Pebble without the vendors closed source application and without the need to create an account and transmit any of your data to the vendors servers.

-We plan to add support for the Mi Band and maybe even more devices.
+Mi Band support is WIP.

 Features: